 - How should DVT prophylaxis in the ICU be provided?
 This is currently unclear.

-management of known PE or DVT (or highly suspected and too unstable to get a CT scan)
+management of known PE or DVT (or highly suspected PE or DVT in a patient too unstable to get a CT scan)

 - Therapeutic anticoagulation is indicated for known or highly suspected venous thromboembolic disease.

-- Based on heparin resistance, standard doses of low molecular weight may be inadequate among critically ill patients (e.g. 1 mg/kg BID enoxaparin).
+- Based on heparin resistance, standard doses of low-molecular-weight heparin may be inadequate among critically ill patients (e.g., 1 mg/kg BID enoxaparin).

-- There are some reports of purpura fulminans occuring in COVID-19.
-Diagnosis is clinical based on characteristic appearance of the extremities as well as laboratory derangements (e.g. marked elevation of D-dimer).
+- There are some reports of purpura fulminans occurring in COVID-19.
+Diagnosis is clinical based on the characteristic appearance of the extremities, as well as laboratory derangements (e.g., marked elevation of D-dimer).

 - Treatment of purpura fulminans is challenging.
 For a discussion of this, see the chapter on purpura fulminans.